Introduction

 |---|---|

-| getAllSubscriptions() | Get all subscriptions |
+| getAllSubscriptions() | Get all product subscriptions |

-| subscribeByMarker() | Subscribe to specific event by marker |
+| subscribeByMarker() | Subscribe to a product event by marker |

-| unsubscribeByMarker() | Unsubscribe from specific event by marker |
+| unsubscribeByMarker() | Unsubscribe from a product event by marker |

-❓ Common Questions (FAQ)
+Common Questions (FAQ)

-How do I create or edit events?
+How do I create or edit product events?

 Events are managed in OneEntry admin panel: